 What are Shared Sanctuaries?

-Shared sanctuaries are basically one sanctuary that is shared between 2 different alliances.
+Shared sanctuaries are basically one sanctuary that is shared between 2 or more different alliances.
 This option is a great alternative for alliances that are having trouble getting one sanctuary past a certain level (we always stalled out around level 15 for example).
 The benefit of shared sanctuaries is you have more than 50 people feeding, interacting, and playing (or FIP) with dinos so it will level up faster.
 We will go over the tricks and tips you need to make a shared sanctuary successful.

-Before we get in to the specifics, let me preface this by saying this strategy is not for everyone.
+Before we get into the specifics, let me preface this by saying this strategy is not for everyone.
 Shared sanctuaries take time and coordination in order to work, but if you are willing to put the effort into it, the rewards can be very satisfying.
 Before you think about starting a shared sanctuary make sure you have an alliance that is willing to do it, and you have a way to communicate outside the in game chat.
 Set your goals and expectations early so everyone is on board with it.